-A request for withdrawal from an Accelerated Evening Degree course after the end of the drop period must be approved the Student Financing Office, the student's instructor, academic advisor, and by the Registrar.
+A request for withdrawal from an Accelerated Evening Degree course after the end of the drop period must be approved the Financial Aid Office, academic advisor, and by the Registrar.
 If a request for withdrawal from a course after the drop period is approved, it will be reflected by a "Withdrawal" (W) on the student's transcript.
-Withdrawal forms are available from the Student Financing Office.